Skip to main content

 3. Ask (Email Outreach)

-Usually, this is done by emailing other website owners or editors and asking them to link to your content.
+Usually, this is done by emailing other website owners or editors and asking them to link to your content (also known as editorial link placement or guest posting, where you contribute an article with backlinks to your website).

-This approach—directly asking for links—is known as email outreach, which I’ll discuss in more detail in the following paragraph.
+This approach of directly requesting backlinks is known as email outreach, which I’ll discuss in more detail in the following section.

 4. Buy (Use with caution)